🔴 Trump Hammers Portland: ANTIFA is a Terrorist Organization that Must be Crushed 2025-09-29 18:06

 I'm not even kidding.

-I love it for reviews for that.
+I love it for reviews.

-If you go um, I don't know if it's Google or or Amazon, I think both do it.
+If you go, I don't know if it's Google or Amazon.

-Um but yeah, you can get reviews.
+But yeah, you can get reviews.

-While people like the size and the you know, versatility of the flesh they do say that there are some issues with cleaning it or whatever.
+They do say that there are some issues with cleaning it or whatever.

-But I I used it, I was in Chicago and I could not find the Lumal Notis that I had been to several years before, and I was like, man, I keep wanting to find this place because it was so good.
+I was in Chicago and I could not find the Lumalnati's that I had been to several years before.

-It's the pizza place, there's tons of them, but I could not find the one.
+But I could not find the one.

 And I was actually able to like, hey, which is the most popular?

-Um and so there's a lot of helpful things like that.
+And so there's a lot of helpful things like that.

-But if I ask it a question on something relevant to the show, for example, on the Oregon thing, I was like, was Oregon set up as a whites only state?
+But if I ask it a question on something relevant to the show, for example, on the Oregon thing, I was like, was Oregon set up as a whites-only state?

-It was just like black people laws against blacks owning businesses, doing commerce, and doing a lot of stuff were prohibitive of black people living there.
+It was just like black people, laws against blacks owning businesses, doing commerce, and doing a lot of stuff were prohibitive of black people living there.

-But they didn't say Oregon is founded as a whites only state.
+But they didn't say, Oregon is founded as a whites-only state.

-So that may be a limitation where AI is telling me no, technically it's not, even though every rule that they wrote and what they had in place before joining the union, basically, yeah, they were set up as a whites only state.
+So that may be a limitation where AI is telling me, no, technically, it's not, even though every rule that they wrote and what they had in place before joining the union, basically, yeah, they were set up as a whites-only state.

-So that's a good example of where it can be kind of right, but give you a little bit of the wrong impression uh from the outset.
+So that's a good example of where it can be kind of right, but give you a little bit of the wrong impression from the outset.

 I use it a lot.

-I use it for image generation for helping with some content generation if I needed to summarize things into a description.
+I use it for image generation, for helping with some content generation if I needed to summarize things into a description.

 Yeah.